uwescience/DSSG2024_Understanding_Homelessness/method2.md

 Theory supporting RDS requires:
 - Respondents be selected from a social network of existing members of the target population
-- That network degree (sometimes referred to, imprecisely, as their personal network, connectivity, or the number of connections or edges that ego (focal node) has to other nodes) is measured accurately
+- Network degree (sometimes referred to, imprecisely, as their personal network, connectivity, or the number of connections or edges that ego (focal node) has to other nodes) is measured accurately
-- That the target population is well connected within their community.
+- The target population is well connected within their community.

 ### RDS Estimator